 6. Use stitch markers.

 Stitch markers placed every 5 rows or every so many stitches really helps to keep you on track.
 There’s nothing worse than trying to find your mistake a few rows back using ANY color, much less black.
-Do your self a favor and keep track as you go.
+Do yourself a favor and keep track as you go.
 You can also make your own stitch markers.

 7. Use lighted hooks.